Sisters & Brothers

 Sisters & Brothers is a 2011 Canadian comedy-drama film written and directed by Carl Bessai.
-The film explores the relationships of four sets of siblings who have not (in one case, never) had contact for some time.
+The film explores the relationships of four sets of siblings, who have not had contact for some time (in one case, never).
 It is the final film in Bessai's Family X trilogy exploring family relations, following Mothers & Daughters (2008) and Fathers & Sons (2010).

 The film had its world premiere at the Toronto International Film Festival on September 8, 2011, followed by a limited release in Canada on March 23, 2012.